yijunL/JMSCommunication/README.md

 For example:java -jar xxx.jar fileSender.

 ## Security verification        ---2020/4/11
 Now we have joined the security verification process, and we need to enter the user name and password before starting the client.
-This function is based on mybatis framework.
+This function is based on the persistence layer middleware -mybatis.
+### Mybatis
+Mybatis is an excellent persistence framework that supports customized SQL, stored procedures, and advanced mapping.
+Mybatis avoids almost all JDBC code and manual setting of parameters and getting result sets.
+Mybatis can use simple XML or annotation for configuration and native map to map interface and Java POJOs (plain old Java objects) to records in database.

 ## NEW FUNCTION!                                    ---2020/3/28
 The point to point(p2p) communication supports real-time translation!